Habini86/Microsoft-Power-BI-Desktop-for-Business-Intelligence---AdventureWorks-Raw-Data/readme.md

 ## Features

 - **Data Model:**
-  Well-structured star schema with dimension and fact tables, including calendar, customer, product, and sales data.
+  Star schema with dimension and fact tables, including calendar, customer, product, territory, and sales data.

 - **ETL Process:**
   Power Query (M) scripts for importing, cleaning, and transforming raw CSV data.

+- **Report Structure:**
+  Power BI report file is created and ready for visualizations.
+(No visuals have been added yet.)

-- **Interactive Reports:**
+- **Custom Theme:**
-  Power BI reports with customizable visuals, filters, and themes.
+  Includes a custom Power BI theme for consistent report styling.

 - **Open Source:**
   Licensed under the MIT License.

+> **Note:** The Power BI report structure is set up, but no visuals or DAX measures have been added yet.
+The project currently focuses on data modeling and ETL.

 ## Getting Started